-577 4.7 Dusts and volcanic ash
+4.7 Dusts and volcanic ash

-578 As well as droplets, charging of dust occurs in the lower atmosphere, which is highly likely to be a characteristic of 579 other planetary atmospheres too (Harrison et al, 2016).
-Radiosondes instrumented with charge sensors provide a means 580 of observing this.
-Including an optical aerosol counter allows the properties of the dust to be determined 581 simultaneously.
-Such instrument packages have been used to sample Saharan dust aloft in Cape Verde (Nicoll et al, 582 2011), and during the national emergency associated with the volcanic eruption plume from Eyjafjallajökull in 2010 583 (Harrison et al, 2010).
-In both cases enhanced charging was observed in regions of increased particle concentrations.
-584 The Eyjafjallajökull plume measurements were made following an urgent request from the UK Government, for which 585 a special expedition was undertaken (Figure 13a, b), using the devices designed for the work in Cape Verde (Figure 586 13c).
-The sounding demonstrated the presence of small particles aloft, which was not associated with cloud (Figure 587 13d, e).
-Due to the haste, the charge sensors used in Cape Verde were not removed.
-This was fortuitous, as it allowed 588 charge in the plume to be observed (Figure 13f), which, given the distance from the eruption in Iceland, would have 589 been generated during the atmospheric transport of the plume.
+As well as droplets, charging of dust occurs in the lower atmosphere, which is highly likely to be a characteristic of other planetary atmospheres too (Harrison et al., 2016a).
+Radiosondes instrumented with charge sensors provide a means of observing this.
+Including an optical aerosol counter allows the properties of the dust to be determined simultaneously.
+Such instrument packages have been used to sample Saharan dust aloft in Cabo Verde (Nicoll et al., 2011), and during the national emergency associated with the volcanic eruption plume from Eyjafjallajökull in 2010 (Harrison et al., 2010).
+In both cases, enhanced charging was observed in regions of increased particle concentrations.

+The Eyjafjallajökull plume measurements were made following an urgent request from the UK Government, for which a special expedition was undertaken (Fig. 13a and b), using the devices designed for the work in Cabo Verde (Fig. 13c).
+The sounding demonstrated the presence of small particles aloft, which was not associated with cloud (Fig. 13d and e).
+Due to the haste 16, the charge sensors used in Cabo

-Some brief recollections are given in Harrison (2021).
-The value of these radiosondes in locating the plume was reported to the UK Parliament's Science and Technology Committee (3rd November 2010).
+&lt;sup>16Some brief recollections are given in Harrison (2021).
+The value of these radiosondes in locating the plume was reported to the UK Parliament's Science and Technology Committee (3 November 2010).